-- Use the As You Sow website to delve into what your investment money is supporting - Investigate supporting Th!rd Act's campaign to defund fossil fuel investing by avoiding commerce with the 4 biggest banks: Bank of America, Chase, Wells Fargo and Citibank. - · Learn about EQAT's Vanguard campaign - Use the Green America tool for finding more sustainable credit cards and banks - · Review investments and remove any that include fossil fuels.
+- · Use the As You Sow website to delve into what your investment money is supporting - Investigate supporting Th!rd Act's campaign to defund fossil fuel financing by avoiding commerce with the 4 biggest banks: Bank of America, Chase, Wells Fargo and Citibank. - · Learn about EQAT's Vanguard campaign. - Use the Green America tool for finding more sustainable credit cards and banks (greenamerica.org) - · Review investments and remove any that include fossil fuels. - Rivers and Mountains GreenFaith's, "Align Your Money with Your Values" (rivers-mountains-greenfaith.org) - Check out the Bank for Good (bankforgood.org) to discover reliable banks and credit unions that have renewable energy policies.
+Some are women, black and Latinix owned and operated.
+Insurance company investments can be vetted for fossil fuel loans at Insure Our Future (global.insure-our-future.com).